Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 I’ll suffocate.
 I’ll die.

 Wen Qing looked almost like a painting of a person.
-A ray of light filtered by the wooden blinds fell diagonally across her face, shadowing her nose and one of her round eyes, stroking a spot of dark at her exposed neck where his own blood must have crusted.
+A ray of light filtering through the wooden blinds fell diagonally across her face, shadowing her nose and one of her round eyes, stroking a spot of dark at her exposed neck where his own blood must have dried.
 She touched it then as if noticing it for the first time—scratching at it until it fell under her nails, until her own skin reddened with friction.

 “Please,” Wei Wuxian said again.